Mother's Stroke Following Childbirth Brings Largest Verdict in Massachusetts: $35.4M

 After approximately 4 hours of deliberations, jury returned a verdict of $35,400,000.00 (without interest) against Dr. Johnston and DMA.

-See also: Local news coverage of this case including a video with Attorney Ben Novotny: $35.4M Verdict in Childbirth Stroke Lawsuit
+See also: Local news coverage of this maternal childbirth injury case including a video with Attorney Ben Novotny: $35.4M Verdict in Childbirth Stroke Lawsuit

-Do you have questions about a possible medical malpractice lawsuit resulting from from a surgical mistake or other medical error related to childbirth?
+Do you have questions about a possible medical malpractice lawsuit related to a mother's injuries sustained during or following childbirth?

 Contact Us - There is no fee or cost to you to have your case evaluated by our qualified medical malpractice attorneys.
 Call 800-866-2889 to speak with an attorney today.